|CASE Program Links ||Case Video |

-A unique program has been developed at Texas State University-San Marcos (Texas State) to train and certify individuals interested in a second career.
-Here is an opportunity to teach public school students who have disabilities ... a professional career full of personal rewards!
+A unique program is offered at Texas State University-San Marcos (Texas State) to prepare and certify individuals interested in obtaining certification to teach special education.
+CASE is an opportunity to teach public school students who have disabilities ... a professional career full of personal rewards!

-Texas State has established a program to recruit mature individuals with undergraduate degrees who are interested in a second career, train them in teaching methods and special education techniques, and support them in teaching positions in central Texas.
+Texas State has established a program to recruit individuals with undergraduate degrees who are interested in a special education teaching certification, train them in teaching methods and special education techniques, and support them in teaching positions in central Texas.

 In 1975 a federal law stipulated that all children and youth with disabilities must be provided free appropriate public education.
 Thus, many students who have learning disabilities, emotional disorders, mental retardation, physical disabilities, hearing and vision impairments, and communication disorders are educated in the public schools.
 The specialized techniques necessary for these students to learn forms the basis for special education.

 The program is designed for individuals who already hold a baccalaureate degree, and who would like to teach students with disabilities.
-The program will offer the 16-17 courses necessary for an all-level (pre-K-grade 12) special education certification and a K-6 ESL certification.
+The program offers16-17 courses necessary for an all-level (pre-K-grade 12) special education certification and a K-6 ESL certification.
 A paid internship may be available at the end of the program.
 If all the courses are completed at the graduate level, students may obtain a Master's Degree in Special Education upon completion of graduate requirements.

 The course work may begin in either Fall, Spring, Summer I, or Summer II semesters.
 A student attending school full-time typically can complete the course work in one and a half years.
 For example, beginning coursework in a Summer I semester and attending full-time will make the student eligible to begin teaching on probationary certificate the following fall.
 Part-time attendance is also acceptable.